ms-iot/iot-walkthrough/SoftwareComponents.md

 | Open Weather Maps     | Fetch weather condition                                         |
 | Bing                  | Displaying current news                                         |
 | OneDrive              | Fetch pictures from the user's account                          |

+Step by step explanations of each service's setup is given in their respective pages.